-The third and final season of Aria didn't try to impress its audience from the get-go.
-Instead it allowed the viewers to try and envision what the outcome might be, however obvious it was from early on in the franchise.
-I even found myself in the first couple of episodes of this season scratching my head, wondering why people were giving the show as much praise as it frequently gets; as the opening episodes were not as flashy as I expected them to be.
+The third and final season of Aria didn't try to impress its audience from the start.
+Instead it allowed the viewers to try and envision what the outcome might be, however obvious it was from early on.
+I even found myself in the first couple of episodes of this season scratching my head, wondering why people were giving the show as much praise as it frequently gets; as the opening episodes were not as potent as I expected them to be.
 I almost got the impression that I was re-watching the first season: Aria the Animation.
 I felt as if this season was a bit of a back-step; lowering itself in terms of storytelling from the brilliant Aria the Natural.
 Don't be afraid, however, if you find yourself feeling the same way after watching the first couple episodes.
 It is certainly not like that the whole through.
 I can assure you.
-Don't get me wrong, the first two or three episodes were still pretty good, just not as 'special' as I thought they would be.
+Don't get me wrong, the first two or three episodes were of high quality, just not as 'special' as I thought they would be.

 Origination focuses much more purely in being a undine in Aqua.
 Unlike Natural, which focuses more in the city of Neo Venezia, and all the supernatural beings which inhabit it, the final season shines its spotlight on the act of being a gondolier.
 We see more prospect in how our three young undines go by their day-to-day life, rowing their gondola, and their struggles and efforts to finally becoming a prima.
 Earlier on I mentioned that it is quite evident what will happen by the end of the series, and by that I meant that it will end with Akari, Alice, and Aika being prima undines.
-If this was to end otherwise, it would be unsatisfactory, and almost a dreadful 'read the manga' ending, that would ultimately be a massive spit in the face to the viewer.
-Heck there are even pictures of the show, which illustrate our three undines, without their signature gloves: this obviously meaning that they have become primas.
-Regardless, I assure you that the show ends almost perfectly, as it left a wide, almost creepy smile across my face, for the entirety of the final several episodes.
+If this was to end otherwise, it would be unsatisfactory, and almost a dreadful 'read the manga' ending, that would ultimately be a grave disappointment for the viewer.
+To add to this, there are even pictures of the show, which illustrate our three undines, without their signature gloves meaning that they have become primas.
+Regardless, I assure you that the show ends almost perfectly, as it left a permanent smile across my face, for the entirety of the final several episodes.
 Aria the origination was brilliantly directed, as we dive into the fantastical world that is Aqua, in all its glory.

 The pacing of the show is as well truly extraordinary.
 There is a very correct balance between comical moments, and more heart-tugging moments, with each individual episode ending with Ai-chan's unbearably cute voice.
 Of course the setting is still on-point, as Neo Venezia is almost as if its an exact replica of Venice.
 Each building feels real, the sea and the chilling breeze when a character stares into the ocean, reaches the viewer, as I often felt chills down my spine.
 Thus the city is given life, just like how Akari explains almost every episode.